owncloud/ocis/docs/ocis/development/profiling.md

 With everything running one should have access to http://localhost:1234/debug/pprof/

-## 3. Replace ocis go.mod to local reva and build a new binary
+## 3. Replace reva in oCIS go.mod with local version and build a new binary

 ```diff
 diff --git a/go.mod b/go.mod